fluese/layerMapping/README.md

 # Installation instructions
 Things needed to be installed and added to PATH:
-1. MATLAB scripts (not included in the repository yet)
+1. MATLAB scripts added to path
-2. ANTs installation (probably can be done with Python entirely using ANTsPy)
+2. SPM installation
-3. SPM installation
+3. ANTs installation (probably can be done with Python entirely using ANTsPy)

 # Instructions for use
 Data should be formated according to BIDS.
 Change paths and subject name to run.